JeremyTurner1976/Angular2Sandbox/README.md

 	- Bootstrap 3 Snippets
 	- Instant Markdown
 	- Install Recommended extensions by using the ... menu item.
 Skip the Mono extension it is for Linux and OSX.
-	- Show popular extensions as well in the same and take a look at the top 20
+	- Show popular extensions as well in the same menu and take a look at the top 20

 ### Angular 2 Cli to generate code, build, deploy, and test
 - Install the [Prerequisites](https://github.com/angular/angular-cli#prerequisites) for Angular CLI.
 You can see what is installed by typing 'node -v' or 'npm -v' in a command prompt.